 • when you enter sales promotions and competitions.

 Delia Online, may be visited and browsed by anyone in the world for free, however, to receive communications from us you will be required to register as a member.
 Registration is for a single user only and the responsibility of any passwords rests with you.
-The minimum information required to register you is your name, postcode, gender, age bracket, email address, user name and a password.
+The minimum information required to register you is your name, town, postcode, gender, age bracket, email address, user name and a password.
 Unless we say otherwise, you have to answer all the registration questions.
 Why do we ask these questions?
-We ask for your name in order to personalise your newsletter; your postcode, gender and age bracket to specifically target 3rd party communications (which you only receive with your permission), for instance, a make-up range may be targeted to female members only, a retirement-based email may be targeted to a specific age group.
+We ask for your name in order to personalise your newsletter; your town, postcode, gender and age bracket to specifically target 3rd party communications (which you only receive with your permission), for instance, an event may need to be targetted to a specific geographical area, a make-up range may be targeted to female members only, a retirement-based email may be targeted to a relevant age group.
 Your email address is to ensure you are a real person and not a robot; a password so that you can log in to your account.
 If you enter a competition we will ask you for a telephone number, this is so that we can contact winners directly.

 We will never, ever sell or share any of this information without your permission.